ncatlab/nlab-content/pages/3/0/3/1/11303/content.md

 ## References

-> The following lists mainly references that explicitly mention the term "geometric engineering" or variants.
+> The following lists mainly references that explicitly mention the term "geometric engineering" or "brane engineering" or variants.
 But the idea of geometric engineering of QFT in string/M-theory is much more wide-spread  and not always referred to by this terminology (cf. for instance at *[[M-theory on G2-manifolds]]*, *[[gauge enhancement]]* and at *[[intersecting D-brane models]]*).

-### General
+### "Geometric engineering"
+  {#ReferencesGeometricEngineering}

-The original articles:
+The original articles using the term "geometric engineering":

 * [[Sheldon Katz]], [[Cumrun Vafa]]: *Matter From Geometry*,  Nucl.
 Phys.
 B **497** (1997) 146-154 &lbrack;[arXiv:hep-th/9606086](https://arxiv.org/abs/hep-th/9606086), <a href="https://doi.org/10.1016/S0550-3213(97)00280-0">doi:10.1016/S0550-3213(97)00280-0</a>&rbrack;